mmai/piquetBook/index.md

 You should also take into account the personalhabit of your adversary in discarding, calling, andplaying.

-For instance:&mdash;Some players habitually makebold discards, and throw entire suits.
+For instance:-Some players habitually makebold discards, and throw entire suits.
 Theseare often found unguarded.
 Others, on the con-trary, are timid discarders.
 These are generallyguarded, even elder hand.
 The timid discarderis apt to leave a card, or to put out one of hispoint, in order to keep himself guarded.
 In thelatter case he may, if unguarded, have sunk acard; but timid players seldom sink anything,except in very pronounced cases.

 The same division of players into bold andtimid applies to their play of the cards.
 A timidplayer, for example, will never give away a chanceif he can make sure of dividing the cards.
 Againstsuch an adversary it would be useless to unguarda king in play (as in Examples III. and IV.,pp. 178-180), because, when he finds himself withfive tricks and an ace in hand, he is certain todash out the ace.

-Some, again, always throw high cards whenattacked in suits in which they are guarded, inorder to induce the leader to continue the suit.Thus:&mdash;With queen, nine, eight, they will throwthe nine to the ace.
+Some, again, always throw high cards whenattacked in suits in which they are guarded, inorder to induce the leader to continue the suit.Thus:-With queen, nine, eight, they will throwthe nine to the ace.
 If a player, who habituallydoes this, plays the eight to the ace, you mayconclude he has not got the nine, and that heis unguarded.

 168 PIQUET.